A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: Kazhdan--Lusztig ideals and the main theorem

-Let $M_n$ be the set of all $n\times n$ matrices with entries in ${\mathbb C}$, with coordinate ring ${\mathbb C}[{\bf z}]$ where ${\bf z}=\{z_{i,j}\ \}_{i,j=1}^{n}$ are the coordinate functions on the entries of a generic matrix $Z$.
-Consistent with our notation in \cite{WYII}, we index so that $z_{i,j}$ is in the $i$-th row from the {\em bottom} of the matrix and $j$-th column from the left.
+\begin{warning} We index our variables so that $z_{i,j}$ is in the $i$-th row from the {\em bottom} of the matrix and $j$-th column from the left. \end{warning}

+This indexing is consistent with our notation in~\cite{WYII}.
+We made this admittedly ugly choice of notation as a compromise between inconsistent choices in the literature.
+Our notation allows the Schubert variety $X_w$ to be concretely realized as the closure of $Be_w$, so that $\dim X_w=\ell(w)$.
+At the same time, our choice allows the ideals defining matrix Schubert varieties use the same indexed variables as in~\cite{Knutson.Miller}, which following~\cite{Fulton:Duke92} defines matrix Schubert varieties as the closures (in $M_n$ of the pullback to $G$) of $B_{-}e_w$.

 If we concretely realize $G$, $B$, $B_{-}$, and $T$ as invertible, upper triangular, lower triangular, and diagonal matrices respectively, then, as explained in \cite{Fulton:YT}, we can realize the opposite Schubert cell $\Omega_v^\circ$ as an affine subspace of $M_n$.
 Specifically, a matrix is in (our realization of) $\Omega_v^\circ$ if, for all $i$,

 and, for all $i$,

 Let

 denote the remaining unspecialized variables, and $Z^{(v)}$ the specialized generic matrix representing a generic element of $\Omega_v^\circ$.